 During this hushed interval the balance of probability, as Arr Hocor himself would have put it, remained in favour of the murderer's escape.
 Then, however - as he would likewise have put it - a new element was added to the equation.

-A doctor would have pronounced her overweight, a plastic surgeon would have sought to moderate the built-in sneer, a beautician might have de-emphasized the jawline - but Interrogator Eyol Mnand found it useful to have an overbearing "presence" which nonetheless left her rule-breakingly attractive.
+A doctor would have pronounced her overweight, a plastic surgeon would have sought to moderate the built-in sneer, a beautician might have de-emphasized the jawline - but Interrogator Eyol Mnand had always found it useful to have an overbearing "presence" which nonetheless left her rule-breakingly attractive.
 Not that she had come here to intimidate Arr Hocor.
 She would not have traversed half the continent of Pezreem just for that.
 On the contrary, she had journeyed here in the respectful hope that she might consult the man...

-A pity, perhaps, that she had come unannounced, but it was well known that it was no good trying to make appointments
+Too late now, she guessed.
+She ought to have arrived earlier.
+She ought, perhaps, to have sent a message...
+But it was well known that it was no good trying to make appointments

 to casual callers who shared his dedication to the mysterious